icnocop/SilverlightUnitTestAdapter/README.md

 }

 ```
-5. Add the path to the plugin dll in `SilverlightUnitTestAdapter.json`.
+4. Add the path to the plugin dll in `SilverlightUnitTestAdapter.json`.

 ### Displaying exception stack trace with line numbers

 1. Catch the exception in the unit test and generate an exception report using [Production Stack Trace PR#13](https://github.com/gimelfarb/ProductionStackTrace/pull/13).
-2. Re-throw a new exception that contains the exception report in the new exception's stacktrace.
+2. Re-throw a new exception that contains the exception report in the new exception's `Message`.
-3. Create a plugin that uses [Production Stack Trace](https://github.com/gimelfarb/ProductionStackTrace) to translate the stacktrace in the `ErrorStackTrace` property of the `TestResult` parameter.
+3. Create a plugin that uses [Production Stack Trace](https://github.com/gimelfarb/ProductionStackTrace) to convert the `ErrorMessage` property of the `TestResult` parameter and set the translated stack trace to the `ErrorStackTrace` property.

 ## Limitations

-- Run with elevated permissions
+- Silverlight tests can't run with elevated permissions.
-- Run as a trusted application
+- Silverlight tests can't run as a trusted application.
-- Parallel test execution
+- Silverlight tests can't run in parallel.
-- Cancellation
+- Silverlight tests can't be cancelled.

 ## Troubleshooting

-Detailed messages are written in the Output window's "Silverlight Unit Test Adapter" pane.
+Detailed messages are written in the Output window's "Test" pane.

 ## Resources